Derrekito/zeal-at-point/README.md

 ## Installation

-The recommended way to install is via [MELPA](http://melpa.milkbox.net/) or Marmalade
+The recommended way to install is via [MELPA](http://melpa.milkbox.net/) or [Marmalade](https://marmalade-repo.org/packages)

 ## Usage

-Run `zeal-at-point` to search the word at point (or string in region), then Zeal is launched and search the word.
+Use Emac's Meta key sequence to run the command `zeal-at-point` to search the word-at-point (or string in region).
+Once zeal-at-point is launched, search for whatever documentation it is you want to read.
 Use prefix argument `C-u` to edit the search string first.

 There is no default keymap defined, but you could setup your own binding like this: